-- Fuel is approximately 80% of KSA’s yearly exports
+- Fuel makes up approximately 80% of KSA’s yearly exports.

-its economy, and develop public service sectors such as health, education, infrastructure, recreation, and tourism
+- Saudi Arabia’s Vision 2030 is to reduce the kingdom’s dependence on oil and diversify its economy, and to develop public service sectors such as healthcare, education, infrastructure, recreation, and tourism.

-- Fuel is approximately 20% of the UAE’s yearly exports
+- Fuel makes up approximately 20% of the UAE’s yearly exports.

 KSA Is Expected to Follow the UAE’s Diversification Strategy Through Its Vision 2030

-The Crown Prince Mohammad bin Salman Al Saud announced Vision 2030 on April 25 2016.
+The Crown Prince Mohammed bin Salman Al Saud announced Vision 2030 on April 25, 2016.